strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 ## Prerequisites

-For starters we will need a Strimzi-managed Kafka cluster with Cruise Control enabled.
+For starters we need a Strimzi-managed Kafka cluster with Cruise Control enabled.

 ![](/assets/images/posts/2022-10-31-hacking-for-cruise-control-ui-1.png)

-Since Strimzi does not support creating custom Cruise Control API user roles we will need to disable HTTP basic authentication settings.
+Since Strimzi does not support creating custom Cruise Control API user roles we need to disable HTTP basic authentication settings.

 We can do so by configuring Cruise Control within a `Kafka` resource like this: